sooneoo/dwl/README.md

 manner as dwm.
 There is no way to separately restart the window manager in Wayland without restarting the entire display server, so any changes will take effect the next time dwl is executed.

-As in the dwm community, we encourage users to share patches they have created.
-Check out the [dwl-patches] repository!

 ## Running dwl